US Kidney Research Corp Invited to Speak at American Society for Artificial Internal Organs Conference

 The Federation arranges biennial congresses jointly with the Member Societies with special emphasis on international aspects and dissemination of knowledge into developing countries.
 The international peer reviewed journal ARTIFICIAL ORGANS is the “Official Journal of The Federation.”

 About US Kidney Research Corporation

 US Kidney Research Corporation (USKRC) is a Delaware C-Corp founded in June, 2015.
 USKRC is a leader in the field of artificial kidney research and involved in R&D of the world’s first waterless renal replacement technology.

 Contrary to dialysis, their new technology does not require purified water, dialysate concentrate solutions, or a dialyzer, providing significant advantages for both the patient and provider.
 Their novel waterless blood purification technology is leading to the creation of a truly artificial kidney to replace dialysis and native kidney transplantation.
-Additionally, the same technology is being used to develop a wearable artificial kidney, a standalone device, and ultimately an implantable artificial kidney.
+Additionally, the same technology is being used to develop a portable wearable artificial kidney, a portable tabletop device, and ultimately an implantable artificial kidney.